-One such possibility includes incorporating a stop word list, which wasn't used for this year's ViewFinder.
+One such possibility includes incorporating a stop word list, which wasn't used for this year's

+ViewFinder.
 This could reduce the number of returned shots by disregarding the use of widely used terms (the, and, on, etc.).
 Specific characteristics of such a stop word list (one for the purpose of video retrieval) have yet to be discussed.

-Next, we would like to incorporate additional Boolean search options, instead of narrowing the search to only include an 'OR' search.
-Here, users would be capable of further limiting their results by using the 'AND' and 'NOT' operators along with 'OR'.
+Next, we would like to incorporate additional Boolean options, instead of limiting the search feature to only include 'OR'.
+Here, users would be capable of further refining search results by utilizing other operators such as 'AND' and 'NOT'.

 Finally, we would like to make the search and browse functions of ViewFinder cross compatible.
-Moreover, currently with ViewFinder, each searching feature operated independently from one another (i.e. the keyword search will take precedent over the browse features if search terms have been entered into the keyword field).
-Also, there is no way to search within a search (i.e. once a browse function has been performed), and this could be very useful in limiting the number of returned shots.
+Moreover, currently with ViewFinder each searching feature operates independently from one another (i.e. the keyword search will take precedent over the browse features if search terms have been entered into the keyword field).
+Also, there is no way to search within a set of results (i.e. once a browse function has been performed), which would be useful in limiting the number of irrelevant shots.

-As for contextual based searching, our initial goal for TRECVID-2003 was to also submit a run based solely on graphical features (i.e. image analysis).
+As for contextual based searching, our initial goal for TRECVID-2003 was to also submit a run based solely on these features (i.e. image analysis).
 However, due to time constraints, we were unable to complete the image processing and database population tasks.

-We still plan on exploring video retrieval in this fashion. and have done some preliminary experiments using Java's Advanced Imaging (JAI) API.
-With JAI, we were capable of extracting color histogram information from keyframes (which was taken from 10 TRECVID-2002 videos) and incorporated a search by "Histogram" function into a prototype of ViewFinder.
-The preliminary results were somewhat satisfying, but we feel that additional content-based search features need to be incorporated (along with color histogram) to make for a practical search function.
-Such other content based search features may include an edge detection algorithm.
-By analyzing this year's search topics issued by TRECVID, we feel that a content-based search feature is necessary to participate in future TRECVIDs, which our goal is to have such a prototype completed and functioning by TRECVID-2004.
+We still plan on exploring video retrieval in this and have done some preliminary experiments using Java's Advanced Imaging (JAI) API.
+With JAI, we were capable of extracting color information from certain keyframes (which was TRECVID-2002 taken from videos) and incorporating a search by "Histogram" function into a prototype of ViewFinder.
+The preliminary results were somewhat satisfying, but we feel that additional content-based search features need to be included (along with color histogram) to make for a practical search function.
+Such other content-based features may include searching by edge, shape, and object detection.
+By analyzing this year's search topics, we feel that a content-based search feature is necessary to participate in future TRECVIDs, which our goal is to have such a prototype completed and functioning by 2004.